Staatsspoorwegen: Wartime period

 After the Dutch East Indies government declared its resignation and surrendered to the Japanese in 1942, since then, the railroad companies in Java were immediately taken over by the Japanese military administration and was placed under the administration of (陸輸総局, Rikuyu Sōkyoku).
 By Japanese rule, railroad operations were focused on war interests and the transportation of coal mining products to run their war machines.

 Indonesia had already proclaimed its independence on August 17, 1945.
 Then, a few days later the train station and head office were taken over directly from the Japanese.
 By September 28, 1945 was the climax event signed by the takeover of the Railway Headquarters in Bandung.
-Therefore it is commemorated as Indonesian Railways Day and at the same time marked as the establishment of the Indonesian Railways Service of the Republic of Indonesia (DKA-RI).
+Therefore it is commemorated as Indonesian Railways Day and at the same time marked as the establishment of the Railways Service of the Republic of Indonesia (DKA-RI) - the current day Kereta Api Indonesia.
 By 1946, the Dutch returned to Indonesia and re-formed a railway company in Indonesia called Staatsspoorwegen / Verenigde Spoorwegbedrif (SS/VS), which was a combination of SS and all private railway companies, except Deli Spoorweg Maatschappij.
+Following the end of the National Revolution, SS/VS was fused into DKARI effective January 1950, with the entire SS network nationalized.